gumaerc-testorg/11.301j-fall-2016/content/pages/calendar.md

 **Case Study: Mid-Century Modern City**

-Guest: [Professor Hashim Sarkis](https://sap.mit.edu/dean-hashim-sarkis), Dean of the School of Arcitecture and Planning at MIT
+Guest: {{% resource_link "0dc4a2c3-4a77-42e9-abbb-e361f0d142f0" "Professor Hashim Sarkis" %}}, Dean of the School of Arcitecture and Planning at MIT

 The architecture of urban design: Set, Neutra, and the ongoing legacy of Latin American urbanism.